How to add different signatures to the first and subsequent messages

 When your second signature template is complete, save your changes and close the editor.
-On the Options tab, select the Set this signature as default for replies and forwards checkbox (Fig. 7.).
+In the Logic step, select the Set this signature as default for replies and forwards checkbox (Fig. 8.).

 In server-side mode, the correct signature template is applied automatically without user interaction.
 The program detects if the message being sent is a new message in a given conversation or a subsequent one (a reply or forward).
 In this example, Megan initiates a conversation with Alex and her first email contains a full signature (Fig. 9., item 1).
 Later, she responds to Alex’s email and her reply now has the simplified email signature (Fig. 9., item 2).

 Your first reply

 In a scenario where someone else writes to you and initiates an email conversation, CodeTwo Email Signatures for Office 365 will add the full signature to your first message even though, strictly speaking, it will be a reply message.
 Your subsequent emails in this conversation will receive the simpler email signature.

 In client-side mode, the default signature will be inserted as you compose the email depending if it is a new message or a reply or forwarded message.
 In this example, John wrote to Alex and the program added a full signature (Fig. 10., item 1).
 When John continued the conversation with Alex, the default signature changed to the simplified version (Fig. 10., item 2).

 Your first reply